Greece vs. Other European Countries: A Cost Comparison

 Property Prices for Buyers

-Greece also offers excellent value for those interested in purchasing property, especially in less tourist-heavy areas or emerging regions.
-The real estate market has been marked by steady price increases in recent years.
-According to the Hellenic Statistical Authority (ELSTAT), the average price for residential properties in Greece rose by 6.74% in September 2024, reaching €2,154 per square meter.
-This marks a continued upward trend observed throughout 2023 and into 2024.
+Greece also offers strong value for those interested in purchasing property, particularly in less tourist-heavy areas or emerging regions.
+The real estate market has experienced steady growth in recent years.

 Healthcare: Affordable and High Quality

-Greece’s healthcare system is known for providing both public and private options, with affordable and high-quality care available to all residents.
 Public healthcare is accessible at no cost to residents and expats who qualify, but many opt for private insurance due to its relatively low cost.

 Private healthcare is significantly more affordable than in many Western countries, with a typical doctor’s appointment at a private clinic costing between €50 and €100, while private health insurance premiums range from €500 to €1,500 annually, depending on the level of coverage.